uvarc/rivanna-script/usage-stats/README.md

 ## Setting the PATH

-Before running the scripts, you need to ensure you are in the repository's script directory.
+Before running the scripts, make sure you are in the repository's script directory.

 ```bash
 cd /path/to/repo/rivanna-script/usage-stats/